Sausage and Stuffing Ball Jumble is a complete meal in a pot that's ideal for family camping, ensuring everyone gets a proper balanced meal.

 First off, start the veggies cooking, as these can sometimes take a while when camping.

 Rather than separate pots, we cooked all the veggies together.

-Here’s a few tips to making things easier when boiling veggies at the campsite:
+Here are a few tips for making things easier when boiling veggies at the campsite:

 - Make sure your pot has a lid on.
 A lot of heat is lost through the top of the pot.
 You'll cook quicker and use less gas with a lid on.